Medicare Enrolled

 What this data tells you about Dr. Amin

-Dr. Rajesh Amin is a radiation oncology in Houston, TX, with 20 years in practice.
+Dr. Rajesh Amin is a radiation oncology specialist in Houston, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Amin performed 43,208 Medicare services across 8,070 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Amin received a total of $240 from 7 pharmaceutical and/or device companies across 11 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.